New Jersey's Early Intervention System

 Ben Samuels Children's Center at Montclair State University

 Early intervention program, serving suburban Essex County towns, provides services for families and their children from birth until age 3 who demonstrate developmental delays.
-To schedule an evaluation, call Special Child Health Services at 973-395-8836.
+Call to schedule an evaluation.

 Email: chester.nj@LearningRx.net